leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

              Resolution Divisions: 100, Noise scale: 2.

-   Low division simulations with lots of *Upres Factor* divisions generally appear smaller in real-world scale and can be used to achieve pyroclastic plumes such as this:
+   Low division simulations with lots of *Upres Factor* divisions generally appear smaller in real-world scale and can be used to achieve pyroclastic plumes such as in the following image:

    .. figure:: /images/physics_smoke_note_resolution.jpg
       :align: center